mokawi/py-issuu-scrape/README.md

 ## Requirements

-This script requires Python 3, and the packages urllib, Beautiful Soup, and wget.
+This script requires Python 3, and the package Beautiful Soup.
 To install the required packages:

-    pip install urllib3 beautifulsoup4 wget
+    pip install bs4

 ## Credits